Legionella Duty Holder Responsibilities & Training Needs

 The duty holder and the appointment of a competent person

 No two workplaces or locations will be identical.
 Therefore, as the duty holder you, or a competent person that you’ve engaged to help you, must assess the risk present in your business, or the business that has appointed you as the duty holder.
+This is a requirement of the Health & Safety Executive in their Approved Code of Practice called ACOP L8.
 A competent person could be you or someone else with the skills, knowledge and experience to manage health and safety at your premises.
 You could appoint:

 - a colleague or colleagues

 Identifying the water temperature within each part of the water system(s) is vital, as Legionella bacteria will more readily multiply where the temperature is between 20 and 45 degrees Celsius.